 I am VERY excited to present a life-changing product with my readers today.
 I received a Diva Cup to review.
 I recently started bleeding more (probably due to getting older with age and tons of grace) and I was going through pads and tampons like it was nobody’s business.
 I hated experiencing leakage mid-way through yoga class and having to rush to change my tampon during inconvenient times of the day.
 I imagined there has to be a better solution out there for active girls with a similar problem.

-Fast forward 10 years, I am now 29 and I decided to give this product a try after reading many FAQs and visiting other bloggers.
+Fast forward 10 years, I am now 29 and I decided to give this product a try after reading many FAQs and getting tired of wasting my money on tampons.
 Once you take the time to learn about The DivaCup and actually try it for yourself, you will be surprised at how clean and comfortable it really is.
 Plus, unlike tampons and pads, by catching your menstrual flow in its unique bell-shape, The DivaCup gives you the opportunity to learn about your monthly flow, educating and empowering you about your body and your health.

 My Experience Using a Diva Cup